AccelNA/azure-guidance/README.md

 # Guidance For Building Cloud Apps on Azure
-Solution Architecture for building large scale distributed Cloud apps on Azure.
+Solution Architecture for building large scale distributed Cloud apps On Azure.

 ## Drop 1- Distribued Apps with Azure Cloud Services and Service Bus Topic